lindenb/jvarkit/docs/SamToPsl.md

 ## Cited in:

    * "R2C2: Improving nanopore read accuracy enables the sequencing of highly-multiplexed full-length single-cell cDNA" biorxiv  https://doi.org/10.1101/338020
+   * Depletion of hemoglobin transcripts and long read sequencing improves the transcriptome annotation of the polar bear (Ursus maritimus)

 ### Example